chrisw53/twitter-bot/README.md

 # What this is:
-A twitter bot that automatically retweet memes and eventually capable of engage in casual conversations via IBM Watson API
+A twitter bot that automatically retweet memes.

 # What we'll need:
 1. A twitter account